tomasMolino/scripts/find_replace/readme.md

 <!-- ABOUT THE SCRIPT -->
 ## About The Script

-This script will help you find a word and replace it inside a directory.
+This script will help you find a word and replace it inside a directory (the one where you run the command).

 There are two main functionalities for this script